dylanpyle/vf/readme.md

 - `vx` - An equation for the X component of each vector
 - `vy` - An equation for the Y component of each vector
-- `l` - The size of each arrow in pixels
+- `l` - The spacing betweeen each arrow, in pixels

 `vx` and `vy` should generally return values in the 0-1 range.